okeyubah/okeyubah.github.io/compiler.md

+---
+title: The Compiler
+---
+Chapter 2, Page 10

 The task of explaining the contents of the book, "A Peek into Java for Nigerian Teenagers", starts with the compiler on Page 10.
 The compiler is a very important part of Java programming, and before you proceed any further, you should make sure